Yeti: Giant of the 20th Century

+Yeti: Giant of the 20th Century (Yeti – Il gigante del 20º secolo) is a 1977 Italian monster film directed by Gianfranco Parolini (credited as 'Frank Kramer'), starring Antonella Interlenghi, Jim Sullivan and Tony Kendall.
+Set in Canada, the film is about an industrialist's orphaned grandchildren who befriend an awakened Yeti, whom the industrialist tries to exploit for profit.

 Plot

 Industry tycoon Morgan Hunnicut asks his friend Professor Waterman to lead an expedition to study the giant Yeti creature found frozen in a large ice block on Newfoundland's coast.
 The professor does not know that Hunnicut intends to use the prehistoric creature as a trademark of its multinational industrial group.
 The expedition includes company representative Cliff Chandler and Morgan's grandchildren Jane and her younger brother Herbie, the latter of whom discovered the Yeti.
 The siblings' parents died in a plane accident, which Herbie was also in, but he survived and has been mute since.

 The expedition thaws out and awakens the Yeti.
 However, their bright lights and camera flashes cause it to rampage, making everyone panic and rendering Jane and Herbie unconscious in the chaos.
 After the Yeti calms down, the children's dog Indio leads him to where they were left behind, and Jane and Herbie awaken to the Yeti towering over them.
 After looking at the children curiously, the Yeti takes them away, with Indio, Professor Henry, Cliff, and two other men following.
 After the Yeti sets the kids down, Jane sends Indio to find and lead the search party to them.
 Jane and Herbie discover the Yeti is friendly and befriend him as he shares fish with them.
 Upon seeing the kids with the Yeti, the professor believes their fur-lined and trimmed coats made the creature think they're also of his kind.
 Reuniting with Herbie and Jane, he also theorizes the Yeti has adopted them as family, seeing them as his son and wife, respectively.